 What is Cavitation?

 Cavitation is the rapid evolution of vapor and/or gas bubbles within fluid due to very low pressure in fluid flow, or due to a rise in temperature, which raises the saturation pressure.
-The sudden appearance (and subsequent collapse) of bubbles causes rapid variation in pressure within incompressible fluids, which in turn can cause severe mechanical damage.
-The forces induced by cavitation have the potential to erode several feet of rock in a matter of days, as seen by damage experienced within the spillways of the Glen Canyon dam in 1983 (Lee and Hoopes 1996).
+The sudden appearance (and subsequent collapse) of bubbles causes rapid changes in pressure within incompressible fluids, which in turn can cause severe mechanical damage.
+The forces induced by cavitation have the potential to erode several feet of rock in a matter of days, as seen by damage experienced within the spillways of the Glen Canyon dam in 1983 (Lee and Hoopes, 1996).